Fujifilm X-T100 vs Panasonic G85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Panasonic Lumix DMC-G85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the X-T100 and the G85 have been discontinued, but can regularly be found used on eBay.
+The G85 was replaced by the Panasonic G95, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T100 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.